Ntangen/nodeschool-sols/README.md

 # nodeschool-sols

-Git error.
-Lost all my saved files here.
-Will try to retrieve later.
+I'm keeping all of my solutions to the [Nodeschool](http://nodeschool.io/#workshopper-list) workshops I do here for reference.